 Milton is a somewhat small town located in the state of Vermont.
 With a population of 10,827 people and two constituent neighborhoods, Milton is the eighth largest community in Vermont.

-Unlike some towns, Milton isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Milton are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Milton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Milton is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Milton who work in office and administrative support (16.01%), management occupations (10.91%), and sales jobs (9.78%).

-The population of Milton overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Milton, 24.47% have at least a bachelor's degree.
+The education level of Milton citizens is a little higher than the average for US cities and towns: 24.47% of adults in Milton have at least a bachelor's degree.

 The per capita income in Milton in 2010 was $31,150, which is upper middle income relative to Vermont and the nation.
 This equates to an annual income of $124,600 for a family of four.

 The people who call Milton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Milton residents report their race to be White, followed by Asian.
 Important ancestries of people in Milton include French , French Canadian, English, and German.

 The most common language spoken in Milton is English.
 Other important languages spoken here include French and Spanish.